Are you getting traffic from your Facebook page to your website? Do your fans even know you’ve got one?

-There is a fine line between directing everything on Facebook to your website, and not mentioning it at all.
-Posting up your website link several times a day, as the only place fans can access your content is not a very effective strategy.
-All your doing is alienating your fans with little or no value on your Fan Page.
+There is a fine line between directing everything on Facebook to your website and not mentioning it.
+Posting your website link several times a day as the only place fans can access your content is not a very effective strategy.
+All your doing alienates your fans with little or no value on your Fan Page.

-Here are 5 tips you can start using today that will help drive traffic from Facebook to your website.
+Here are five tips you can start using today that will help drive traffic from Facebook to your website:

 1. Make full use of Tabs

 There are plenty of applications that are available for your Fan Page.
-The best approach is to engage with your fans but also provide relevant back-links to your website.
+The best approach is to engage with your fans and provide relevant back-links to your website.

-When creating content for your Fan Page, it’s important to hold some back for your website so users have a reason to visit.
+When creating content for your Fan Page, it’s essential to hold some back for your website, so users have a reason to visit.

-Remember you can set any tab as default for non-fans.
-The first tab they see will help shape their first click, so make sure you have a clear call-to-action waiting!
+Remember, you can set any tab as default for non-fans.
+However, the first tab they see will help shape their first click, so make sure you have a clear call-to-action waiting!

 2. Share Valuable Content – Articles/Blog Posts